AnnaRyb/markdownrepo/README.md

 >>Find out how Session replay works.
 Discover the functionality in only 6 steps and capture any type of issues in less than 5 minutes.

 ## **Example scenario**
-  >Imagine an online shop, www.performancewear.com,  selling clothing and accessories through a single-page application running on Amazon AWS.
+  >Imagine an online shop, www.performancewear.com, offering clothing and accessories through a single-page application running on Amazon AWS.

 ## **Problem**
   >Ashley is a client who was trying to place her order via website form but was unable to complete her transaction.
-After filling in a few fields, she found out that the system  froze and remained unresponsible despite corrections and webpage reloads.
+After filling in a few fields, she found out that the system  froze and remained unresponsive despite corrections and webpage reloads.

  ## **Approach**
   >The Dynatrace platform's user-friendly, [AI-powered dashboard](https://www.dynatrace.com/support/help/how-to-use-dynatrace/dashboards-and-charts) identifies issues within application.
 However, the user action that led to an error does not explain what exactly happened.
-Session replay, in turn, enables the user to retrieve all steps taken by Ashley and find out why the application froze.
+Session replay, in turn, retrieves all steps taken by Ashley and find out why the application froze.

  ## **Outcome**
  >Inefficiencies are determined and mitigated.